BOXFoundation/whitepaper/whitepaper.md

 ## The Foundation

-To oversee the growth of the ContentBox Ecosystem, we have set up an entity the Contentbox Foundation in Singapore.
+A non-profit organization, Contentbox foundation ("the Foundation"), has been set up to oversee the productive and positive growth of the new ContentBox ecosystem.
 The Foundation will administer the use of the proceeds and ensure the healthy circulation of the BOX token.
-Our ultimate goal is to build a fully decentralized and autonomous ecosystem for the digital content industry.
-Therefore, we would like to make the governance and operation of the Foundation as transparent as possible.
-As a matter of fact, we are planning to __build the Foundation as a totally software defined organization in the future__.
+As the ultimate goal of ContentBox is to build a fully decentralized and autonomous ecosystem for the digital content industry, the governance and operation of the Foundation will be kept as transparent as possible.
+In the long run, __the Foundation will be transformed to a totally software defined organization__.

 As the founding member of the Foundation, CastBox will pioneer the transition from a centralized app to a decentralized blockchain-based app and introduce BOX to its tens of millions of users.
 In the near future, CastBox will also open source the vast majority of its currently proprietary codebase after it integrates BOX into the app successfully, encouraging the open source community to drive the evolution of ContentBox.